l-peacock/salesforce-project-template/README.md

 - Local LWC Development capabilities
 - A starting point for some development best practices

+## Trigger Handler Basics

+A basic and light-weight trigger handler framework has been brought into this template - [`sfdc-trigger-framework`](https://github.com/kevinohara80/sfdc-trigger-framework).

+This has been slightly modified to adhere to the styling and conventions of this template.

+This could easily be replaced with your framework of choice, but I think this one is pretty neat.

+## Apex Code Formatting Performance

+Refer to the `prettier-plugin-apex` documentation on the different options to improve the performance of formatting Apex code locally.

+This template uses the `native` parser by default, as this is my preferred option.

 ## Using Custom Code Templates

 For simplicity, custom code templates have been included locally in this repository.